What If Your Learning Management System Isn’t Enough?

 Without a doubt, one of the biggest strengths of a Learning Management System is its ability to deliver content cost-effectively to many employees over a large geographic area.
 There will always be a need to deliver fixed, scheduled training to employees, but by augmenting areas of weakness, you can extend its capabilities, and achieve an even more impressive return on investment.

 Many organizations are moving towards a continuous learning model, where knowledge is continually presented to employees, and is also available on demand.
 And while the Learning Management System is an important part of this continuous learning model, it’s only one of the critical elements necessary for the kind of learning success that impacts the bottom line.
-To allow your Learning Management System to contribute effectively to a continuous learning environment, it should be augmented with the following capabilities:
+To allow your corporate employee knowledge platform to contribute effectively to a continuous learning environment, it should be augmented with the following capabilities:

 - A microlearning approach that offers bite-sized learning content, making it easier for employees to learn.